What Drives Your Mission Strategy?

 Who is the customer?

 In a market-driven world, the customer is the one who drives the agenda.
-That is why it is important for a business to understand who its customers are and what products those customers desire.
 A problem can arise when a business does not understand its target audience.
-That can also be a problem for churches.
-Many church leaders see their congregation as their customer in missions work.
+This principle can also be applied to churches.
+Many church leaders see their congregation as their customers in mission work.
 Whatever pet projects a group or person wants to do, they do, even if it has little Kingdom impact.
 As a mission pastor, I am constantly fielding requests from church members and outside para-church groups to do projects I know are ineffective.
 Ultimately, these projects have been developed with the Christian in mind, not the lost.
-Scripture has been clear in prioritizing our customers in Matthew 28:19-20, Romans 15:20, and Rev. 5:9, 7:9.
+Scripture has clearly prioritized our customers in Matthew 28:19-20, Romans 15:20, and Rev. 5:9, 7:9.
 Our customers are ethnic groups with little to no access to the gospel.
 Not Christians seeking a great experience on a mission trip.
-As Dr Nik Ripken says, “ The needs of the witnesses should never outweigh the needs of the lost”.

 ROI Missions

 A missionary friend once shared with me his conversation with a high-profile mega church.
 Their strategy for short-term trips was to go to places based on an ROI (Return on Investment) formula.
 The formula said that for every $10,000 spent on a trip, they would see a certain number of salvations/baptisms.
 This approach may sound good to some, but this strategy does not work in places where the gospel is under religious and governmental persecution.
 It fails because churches using an ROI approach seldom take trips to places that most need the gospel.
 Places and people groups where the ground is hard and results are slow to come.
 Places where a person could walk for days and weeks and never find anyone who could tell them about Jesus in that person's heart language.
-Churches using ROI as a major factor in where they go, only go to places already experiencing church planting and growth.
-Hard-to-reach places that do not respond in vast numbers to Jesus cannot support an ROI criteria.
+Churches using ROI as a major determining factor of where they engage in missions will only go to places that are already experiencing great numerical growth.
+Places where they are not really needed.
+Places that are hard-to-reach, that do not respond in vast numbers to Jesus, cannot support an ROI criteria.
+Yet these are the places we need to go to the most.

 Harvest Mentality

-Similar to the ROI approach, some seek to capitalize on a hot “gospel” market that can maximize converts.
+Similar to the ROI approach, some seek to capitalize on a hot “gospel” market that can maximize converts and have increased numbers for salvations and baptisms.
 In the missions world, one of our major goals should be to penetrate places where the “market” is not strong (See Romans 15:20).
-I am not saying we never go to hot markets to help make disciples, but far too many churches focus in these “hot” markets.
+I am not saying we never go to hot markets to help make disciples, but teh problem is far too many churches focus in these “hot” markets.
 Statistics show us that very few churches are going to the hard-to-reach places.
 Consider that only .03% of all money given to churches goes to the unreached parts of our world.

-Local Christians are the best harvesters if a location or people group is experiencing a great harvest.
+In a harvest situation, local Christians are the best harvesters.
 They speak the language, know the culture, and live among the new converts.
 They have a far greater impact and are in place to work with what God is doing.
 Churches that only focus on harvest fields run the risk of not going to places that need the gospel most and failing to be strategic in their mission efforts.

 Missions as P.R.

 In a war-torn country, a missionary friend of mine was serving the people seeking to care for, feed, and share Jesus in a very difficult situation.
 He was partnering with another mission organization when he got a call asking him to set up a meeting with the local warlord who had control of that African city.
 The partner organization wanted to meet with the warlord and give him a Bible.
 My friend refused to facilitate this meeting.
 They asked again, and again, and again he refused, saying: “this warlord had more Bibles given to him than most Christians”.
-This warlord was one of the main reasons for the strife in this country.
+In this situation the warlord was the main reason for the strife and starvation in this African country.

 Unfortunately, I have heard this many times from churches here in America.
 Missions are viewed through a public relations lens.
 The concern is not as much for the needs of the lost people but more for how we would be perceived in the community if we did not act.
 Churches I spoke to over the years would rather do something ineffective, non-strategic, and wasting time and money than do nothing.
-Public relations is never a reason to engage or not engage in mission work.
+I admire the desire to do something, but public relations is never a reason to engage or not engage in mission work.
+We engage a people or an area for hope it promotes the gospel, not how it makes us look.

 Cause-Driven Missions